-Dissolved oxygen concentration is an important environmental parameter affecting aquatic life and the chemistry of marine ecosystems.
+Dissolved oxygen is an important environmental parameter affecting aquatic life and the chemistry of marine ecosystems.
 The atmosphere is the primary source of oxygen in marine environments with aquatic photosynthesis supplying oxygen when conditions favour the growth of primary producers.
 Respiration and the re-mineralization of organic matter consume oxygen.
 Therefore, the dissolved oxygen concentration, at any moment, is the balance between oxygen consumption (respiration), oxygen production (photosynthesis), and atmospheric influx.
 Water mixing processes are very important for oxygen concentrations, since the atmospheric influx is the largest source of oxygen for marine systems.

 Dissolved oxygen concentrations in Roberts Bay varied between sampling sites, depths, seasons, and years.
-Between 2007 and 2015, the minimum recorded dissolved oxygen concentration in Roberts Bay was 7.1 mg/L (at 48 m depth at site ST4 in April 2010), and the maximum was 15.0 mg/L (at the surface in August 2008).
-The minimum dissolved oxygen concentration was lower than the CCME recommended minimum dissolved oxygen concentration for the protection of marine and estuarine aquatic life of 8.0 mg/L (CCME 2016).
+Between 2007 and 2016, the minimum recorded dissolved oxygen concentration in Roberts Bay was 7.1 mg/L (at 48 m depth at site ST4 in April 2010), and the maximum was 15.0 mg/L (at the surface in August 2008).
+The minimum dissolved oxygen concentration was lower than the CCME recommended minimum dissolved oxygen concentration for the protection of marine and estuarine aquatic life of 8.0 mg/L (CCME 2017).
 Figure 8.2-4 shows the April and August concentrations of dissolved oxygen at several sites in Roberts Bay from 2009 to 2011.
 In winter, dissolved oxygen concentrations generally decreased with depth, with the largest decline taking place below the pycnocline.
-As observed in April 2009 and 2010 at ST4, ice-covered dissolved oxygen concentrations at deep depths can naturally approach or drop below the CCME guideline of 8.0 mg/L (CCME 2016).
+As observed in April 2009 and 2010 at ST4, ice-covered dissolved oxygen concentrations at deep depths can naturally approach or drop below the CCME guideline of 8.0 mg/L (CCME 2017).
 This can occur when oxygen is consumed through the natural processes of respiration and re-mineralization at a faster rate than it is replenished through photosynthesis and water mixing (ultimately from the atmosphere).
 It is a common phenomenon that these natural processes can reduce the dissolved oxygen concentration to below the CCME guideline in coastal Arctic ecosystems.
 Open-water season dissolved oxygen concentrations in Roberts Bay were often greatest near the pycnocline (Figure 8.2-4).
-Compared to winter dissolved oxygen concentrations, surface concentrations in summer were sometimes lower (for example in 2010 and 2011), likely because of the lower solubility of oxygen at higher water temperatures.
-The subsurface oxygen maxima observed in Roberts Bay during summer is also a common feature of vertically stratified water columns, as primary producers can often accumulate at the top of the pycnocline.